Modern Slavery in Supply Chains

 What’s the TISC clause in the Modern Slavery Act?

-- Section 54 of the Act requires companies with an annual turnover above £36 million to produce an annual ‘slavery and human trafficking statement’ for each financial year, indicating the steps they are taking to prevent modern slavery abuses in supply chains and operations.
+The Transparency in Supply Chains clause requires companies with an annual turnover above £36 million to produce a Slavery and Human Trafficking statement, indicating the steps they are taking to prevent modern slavery abuses in supply chains and operations.
+All companies should have published their first statement by 30 September 2017.

 What’s CORE doing about it?